 Handouts to Web Sources: Nowin every classroom training session, the learner receives a set of papers called handouts or a participant guide.
 These are usually after class reference material that either summarize the learning or provide an in-depth view of a particular subject and are used for further or future reference.
 ELearning is ecofriendly and these handouts can be attached as click on options such as links or PDF; these web sources add great value and save onscreen space when you have detailed information you want your learner to know.
 Below is an instance of how a classroom document was used a web source in an eLearning course.

 Question and Answer to Discussion Groups: After every classroom session, there is knowledge sharing where the participants question the trainer in case of doubts or debate on two opposing point of views.
 While this is a very effective way to reinforce learning, it is restricted only to the four walls of a classroom.
 In eLearning, whenever you have a query, you can post it on various discussion forums where you have the access to the world’s leading experts and they give you the best possible answer that enhances your learning.
 Such kind of collaborative eLearning is possible through a learning management system.
-For more information check out these articles:
+For more information check out these article:

 Lab Experiments to Simulations: Once we familiarize ourselves with theory, the only thing yet to do be done is practice.
 In a classroom, for practice session you would need an apparatus for each and every participant; not only is it expensive but also occupies a lot of real estate.
 In eLearning, you can make use of computer based simulations and create a virtual setting with a real experience.
 For instance, to explain how to use GPS in a car, for a classroom teaching you would actually require a car to teach while in eLearning all you need to do is create a real life setting in a simulation.
 Take a look below and see how you can do this.